openshift/training/beta-4-setup.md

 All of your VMs should be on the same logical network and be able to access one another.

+In almost all cases, when referencing VMs you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
+Forward DNS resolution of hostnames is an **absolute requirement**.
+This training document assumes the following configuration:

+* ose3-master.example.com (master+node)
+* ose3-node1.example.com
+* ose3-node2.example.com

+We do our best to point out where you will need to change things if your hostnames do not match.

+If you cannot create real forward resolving DNS entries in your DNS system, you will need to set up your own DNS server in the beta testing environment.
+Documentation is provided on DNSMasq in an appendix, [APPENDIX - DNSMasq setup](#appendix---dnsmasq-setup)

 ## Setting Up the Environment
 ### Use a Terminal Window Manager